flamapy/flamapy_docs/tool/tool.md

 ---
 layout: default
-title: flamapy as tool
+title: Flamapy as tool
 has_children: true
 permalink: /tool
 nav_order: 2
 ---

-# flamapy as tool
+# Flamapy as tool
 {: .no_toc }

 ## Table of contents